 Am I currently accepting review requests?

 Yes!
-I usually try to review 1-2 indie books each month.
+I usually try to review at least 1-2 indie books each month.
 I only agree to review books that I think I’ll enjoy and are a good fit for what I do here at The Story Sanctuary.

 Is your book a good fit for review on this blog?